QSLee-Net/ML-examples/rnn-unrolling-tflite/README.md

+> [!CAUTION]
+> Deprecated example.
+> Please note, this example is no longer actively maintained and is provided as-is.

 # RNN unrolling for TFLite

 This repository contains a Jupyter notebook that will demonstrate how to train a Recurrent Neural Network (RNN) in TensorFlow and then prepare it for exporting to [TensorFlow Lite](https://www.tensorflow.org/lite) format by unrolling it.